Natural vision correction & The Bates Method

 What is natural vision correction?

-Most practitioners of natural vision correction base their approach on the Bates Method, pioneered in 1919 by Dr William H. Bates, an ophthalmologist and author of ’The Bates Method for Better Eyesight Without Glasses’.
-Bates believed that the cause of short-sightedness, long-sightedness, and other refractive errors was tension, and that relaxing the eyes would allow them to function normally.
+This was pioneered almost 100 years ago (1919) by Dr William Bates, an ophthalmologist and author of 'The Bates Method for Better Eyesight Without Glasses'.
+He believed the cause of short-sightedness, long-sightedness, and other refractive errors was tension, and that relaxing the eyes would allow them to function normally.

-Many of the people who offer natural vision correction have never attended an accredited medical or optometry college.
-The Bates Method is not taught in accredited schools of optometry and is not recognised by professional ophthalmology or optometry organisations.
+Practitioners of natural vision correction may have what appear to be convincing anecdotal testimonials from patients, but the Bates Method is not taught in accredited schools of optometry and is not recognised by professional ophthalmology or optometry organisations.